rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     php_value memory_limit <megabytes>M

 Replace `megabytes` with the megabyte value that you want to use.
-The default size is 128MB.
+The default size is 128 MB.
 When you successfully modify the file, the new memory limit displays in your PHP information file.

 ### Change the PHP maximum upload file size